apoorvnema/OpenVPN-Community/README.md

 # Docker OpenVPN Server Setup

-This repository con6.
-Find your client configuration:
+This repository contains scripts to easily set up an OpenVPN server using Docker containers.
+It supports multiple cloud providers and simplifies client certificate management.
    - The script will create a file named `client-name.ovpn`
    - Transfer this file securely to your client device